-“For nearly 10 years One-Eighty has worked with vulnerable children in schools to help to overcome barriers, often psychological, to their engagement in education.
-We introduced our Make Me Smile project, a mental health awareness programme in over 120 Oxfordshire primary schools to provide further support.
+“For nearly ten years, One-Eighty has worked with vulnerable children in schools to help to overcome barriers, often psychological, to their engagement in Education.
+We introduced our Make Me Smile project, a mental health awareness programme in over 120 Oxfordshire primary schools, to provide further support.
 We are delighted to be able to assist in strengthening support to schools in this crucial area.”

 What does the Training Consist of?

-The Wellbeing for Education Return training programme is free to all primary and secondary schools/colleges and comprises two 1 ½ hour webinars which will be run as twilight sessions across 2 weeks in October / November 2020.
-Following the webinars attendees will be offered the opportunity to join forum sessions for ongoing support.
+The Wellbeing for Education Return training programme is free to all primary and secondary schools/colleges.
+It comprises two 1 ½ hour webinars which will run as twilight sessions across two weeks in October / November 2020—following the webinars, attendees will be offered the opportunity to join forum sessions for ongoing support.
 These will be run once a month from November 2020 – March 2021.
 The expectation is that each school will nominate a lead person to undertake the training.
-This lead person will then guide schools/ colleges in developing a ‘whole school/college approach’ to embed the specialised learning into the school.
+This lead person will then guide schools/ colleges in developing a ‘whole school/college approach to embedding specialised learning into the school.

 Webinar 1: This training focuses on whole school/college approaches, wellbeing and support of resilience building in the context of Covid-19.